vstinner/unicode_book/encodings.rst

 Encodings performances
 ----------------------

-Complexity of getting the n-th character in a string, and of getting the length in character of a string:
+Complexity of getting the n :sup:`th` character in a string, and of getting the length in character of a string:

  * :math:`O(1)` for 7 and 8 bit encodings (ASCII, ISO-8859, ...), UCS-2 and UCS-4